-Bedroom 1 is a superking, Bedroom 2 and 3 double/queens and Bedroom 4 is a twin.
+Bedroom 1 & 2 are superkings, Bedroom 3 is a queen and Bedroom 4 is a twin.
 Please ask for a cot if you need one.

 There are currently two separate bathrooms: upstairs with a shower and downstairs with a bath and shower above.